learn-co-students/guided-module-one-final-project-london-web-111918/README.md

 6. Refresh all data
 7. Exit

-Foe example, to see the current rate for BTC, enter:
+For example, to see the current rate for BTC, enter:
 ```
 1
 ```